Rights & Responsibilities

 - Reporting any changes in your name, address or attendance status to the appropriate office within the university.

 - Repaying all student loans you receive.
 You must complete entrance counseling prior to receipt of your first Federal Direct Stafford and/or Federal Direct Graduate PLUS Loan.
-Each year that you receive a federal student loan, a university loan or a health professional loan, you must also complete a UIC Financial Counselor™ session.
 Additionally, upon graduation, withdrawal or enrollment less than half-time you will also need to complete exit counseling.

 - Understanding the withdrawal and refund policy of UIC.
 Please be aware that based upon the withdrawal date and refund calculation, SFAS may need to return funds to the appropriate federal/state/institutional financial aid accounts.
 Unless instructed otherwise, you should never return funds directly to the federal/state governments, as we must do so for you according to the regulations.